Polymer/old-docs-site/app/2.0/docs/devguide/gesture-events.md

   * `ddx`—change in pixels horizontally since last track event
   * `ddy`—change in pixels vertically since last track event
   * `hover()`—a function that may be called to determine the element currently being hovered

-**In general, use the standard `click` event instead of `tap` in mobile browsers.** The `tap` event is included in the gesture event mixin for backwards compatibility, but it's no longer required in modern mobile browsers.
-{.alert .alert-info}

 ### Examples